espocrm/documentation/docs/administration/installation-by-script.md

 ### Export a database table into the SQL dump

-Export a single database table into the .sql dump.
+Export the single database table structure and data into a .sql dump.

 Notice: the database tables have different names than Entities.
 Ex. `TargetList` entity has the `target_list` table.